 Insurance & Reinsurance

 Neil acts for both insurers and insureds dealing with the entire range of coverage issues.
 He has experience that is both broad and in depth, encompassing issues of non-disclosure and misrepresentation, breach of warranty, application of conditions precedent, as well as aggregation, the Third Parties (Rights Against Insurers) Act and, in the field of professional indemnity, notification.
-His experience includes public liability policies, material damage/business interruption, construction/erection all risks, jewellers block policies and professional indemnity.
+His experience includes public liability policies, material damage/business interruption, directors & officers insurance, construction/erection all risks, jewellers block policies and professional indemnity.
 He regularly advises both insurers and insureds on policy response, including on questions of fraud, and has also advised insurers on changes to policy terms.